lucidworks/fusion-spark-bootcamp/README.md

 ## sparknlp-ner
 This lab requires Fusion 4.0 or later
 Run the `labs/sparknlp-ner/setup_sparknlp_ner_demo.sh` to start this lab.
 This script uploads a Fusion PBL job into Fusion, which can then be manually started to finish the job.

 The job downloads the conll2003 dataset (stored in a lucidworks AWS S3 bucket), and runs sparknlp's DLNerModel against each sentence in the data.
 Consequently, the words in each sentences are tagged with the `I-PER`, `I-ORG`, `I-LOC`, `I-MISC`, and `O` tags, and the result written to a collection named `sparknlp_ner_extraction` in the Fusion-managed Solr host.

 NOTES:
 - Please turn off spark master/worker before starting this job (`bin/spark-master stop` and `bin/spark-worker stop`).
 - Please ensure that you have configured core-site.xml and copied it to `$FUSION_HOME/apps/spark-dist/conf` before running the scripts.
 The credentials should be present in the machine that hosts Fusion (and not where this lab is executed).

+## nlp-annotator
+This lab requires Fusion 4.2 or later
+Run the `./labs/nlp-annotator/setup_nlp_annotator_demo.sh` to start this lab.
+This script creates:
+1. A Fusion app `bootcamp`
+1. A collection `nlp_annotation_demo`
+1. An index pipeline `nlp_annotation_extraction` which contains the NLP_Annotator index stage.
+Currently the NLP_Annotator index stage is able to extract name entities, detect sentences, extract terms of certain POS tags and extract shallow chunking results powered by SparkNLP and OpenNLP models.
+1. A PBL job `nlp_annotation_extraction`(will be automatically kicked off).

+About the dataset:
+The parquet file contains 947 news articles crawled by [webhose.io](https://webhose.io/products/news-feeds/).
+The articles report on energy refineries during certain natural disasters.
+This is a smart text mining use case where insurance companies extract name entities/name chunks from news articles to help evaluate rates for energy corporation facilities.